Lirularia iridescens: Description

 The height of the shell attains 7 mm, its diameter 6½ mm.

-The rather thick and solid shell is imperforate or a trifle rimate and has a globose-conical shape.
-It is vividly iridescent under a thin brownish cuticle, the reflections chiefly green and golden.
-The spire is more or less elevated.
-The minute apex is acute.
+The thick and solid shell is imperforate or slightly rimate, with a globose-conical shape.
+It is vividly iridescent under a thin brownish cuticle, with reflections mainly in green and golden hues.
+The spire is more or less elevated, and the minute apex is acute.
 The sutures are impressed.
-The about 5 whorls are quite convex, the last globose, rounded, encircled by about 16 delicate lirae, above separated by wide interstices, which are lightly obliquely striate, and often spirally striate.
+The shell has approximately five whorls, which are notably convex.
+The body whorl is globose and rounded, encircled by about 16 delicate lirae.
 On the base of the shell, the lirae are closer and more regularly spaced, nearly as wide as the interstices.
-The lirae are either uniform brown or articulated brown and yellowish.
-There are sometimes short brown flammules below the sutures.
-The lirae or keels are very widely separated about the middle of the whorl.
-The aperture is subcircular, almost smooth (a trifle sulcate) within, and vividly iridescent.
-The columella is arcuate, a trifle dilated at the base, and either concealing the perforation above or leaving a narrow chink.
+The lirae are either uniformly brown or articulated with brown and yellowish hues.
+Occasionally, short brown flammules appear below the sutures.
+Around the middle of the whorl, the lirae or keels are very widely separated.
+The aperture is subcircular and almost smooth (slightly sulcate) inside, with vivid iridescence.
+The columellais arcuate, slightly dilated at the base, and either conceals the perforation above or leaves a narrow chink.